wren-coder/wren-coder-cli/docs/core/index.md

-# Gemini CLI Core
+# Wren Coder CLI Core

-Gemini CLI's core package (`packages/core`) is the backend portion of Gemini CLI, handling communication with the Gemini API, managing tools, and processing requests sent from `packages/cli`.
-For a general overview of Gemini CLI, see the [main documentation page](../index.md).
+Wren Coder CLI's core package (`packages/core`) is the backend portion of Wren Coder CLI, handling communication with the Gemini API, managing tools, and processing requests sent from `packages/cli`.
+For a general overview of Wren Coder CLI, see the [main documentation page](../index.md).

 ## Navigating this section